juanfonsecaGL/graphQL/README.md

                     },`
 ```

-**Note:** 'characters' object isn't the same as 'person', and 'films' isn't the same as 'film'.
+**Note:** 'characters' object isn't the same as 'person', and 'films' isn't the same as 'film' (not nice).

 ## References
 1. Pooja Mistry.
 Postman.
 GraphQL in Postman.
 URL: https://youtube.com/playlist?list=PLM-7VG-sgbtBbxlhXae-NegYvDD5uqFyC&si=_KpbbJ1bB_YAKrcy (last consulted on 09/10/2024)